jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Fixed race condition in TupleListFutureStore waitForCompletion
 - Bugfix: Fixed local selftest
 - Bugfix: Local tables are also compacted
+- Bugfix: Fixed JVM crash when memory-mapped IO was unmapped

 ### Version 0.8.2 - 05.09.2018
 - Improvement: Bounding boxes can be padded in dataset import